dylantzx/mask_rcnn_ros/README.md

 [mask_rcnn_ros_detect_node.py](https://github.com/dylantzx/mask_rcnn_ros/blob/main/src/mask_rcnn_ros_detect_node.py) - Main script that runs MaskRCNN with ROS for object detection

 [mask_rcnn_ros_track_node.py](https://github.com/dylantzx/mask_rcnn_ros/blob/main/src/mask_rcnn_ros_track_node.py) - Main script that runs MaskRCNN with ROS for object detection with tracking.

+## How to run codes
+---

+Before running the codes, ensure that you have fulfilled all the prerequisites.
+It would be best to install them in a virtual environment.
+Refer to the installation guide below for some useful references.

+To run object detection,

+## Training MaskRCNN
+---

+To train Mask_RCNN on your own custom dataset, you refer to [this website](https://www.immersivelimit.com/tutorials/using-mask-r-cnn-on-custom-coco-like-dataset) and create a jupyter notebook to do so.